derekphilipau/musefully/README.md

 # musefully

-This project was originally [https://github.com/derekphilipau/museum-nextjs-search](https://github.com/derekphilipau/museum-nextjs-search)

-The original project was suitable for single-organization installations, with indices representing collections objects, website pages, and archives records.
+The original project, [museum-nextjs-search](https://github.com/derekphilipau/museum-nextjs-search), was suitable for single-organization installations, with indices representing collections objects, website pages, and archives records.

-This new project is a more general solution, providing multi-dataset ingest, new design, and new website at [https://musefully.org](https://musefully.org)
+musefully is a more general solution, providing multi-dataset ingest, new design, and new website at [https://musefully.org](https://musefully.org)

 ## Intro

 Powerful platforms like [Elasticsearch](https://www.elastic.co/) & [Next.js](https://nextjs.org/) make it possible for museums to easily build performant, responsive and accessible faceted searches for their online collections.

-## Demo
+## Website

 This project has been deployed on Vercel at [https://musefully.org](https://musefully.org)

-OpenAI CLIP Embeddings similarity feature is in the [feature-experimental-clip](https://github.com/derekphilipau/museum-nextjs-search/tree/feature-experimental-clip) branch.
-The embeddings were slowing down my test Elasticsearch instance, so I've taken down the Vercel deployment.
-[You can see examples of artwork similarity here.](./doc/embeddings.md)

 ## Overview

 A typical approach for building a collections website is to periodically sync data from a backend collections management system (sometimes augmented with data from an internal CMS) into a relational database which is queried by a frontend website.

 This project takes a different approach, using Elasticsearch as the primary data store and Next.js as the frontend.
 Note that the collections data is read-only, the actual datastore is in the backend system.
-Using the last exported files, the Elasticsearch indices can be rebuilt within a handful of minutes, even with collections of 200,000 documents.
+Using the last exported files, the Elasticsearch indices can be rebuilt in just a few minutes, even with collections of 200,000 documents.

-TODO: Implement the "Cloud Function Periodic Sync" using AWS Lambda or Google Cloud Functions.
-For the time being, Elasticsearch indices are updated manually via command line scripts.

 ![System Design](./doc/img/CollectionsSystem.png)

 ### Importing data

-Two methods are offered for updating indices: Update and insert.
+The original project, [museum-nextjs-search](https://github.com/derekphilipau/museum-nextjs-search), used two methods of updated indices, update and insert, which are detailed below.

+musefully only uses the update technique.

 ![Loading data with Update and Insert methods](./doc/img/UpdateInsertIndex.png)